skillsharer/cypher-core/README.md

 4. **GUI & Logger**:
    A built-in GUI allows you to monitor your agent’s behavior, view logs, system prompts, and last run data in real-time.

-## Why YAML?

-**Modularity & Ease of Use**:
-By defining agents entirely in YAML, you avoid scattering configurations across multiple files.
-This approach lets you drop in a single ```.yaml``` file to define a new agent, or edit an existing YAML file to tweak behavior and personality.
-The personality and global variables are in ```personality.yaml```, and each agent (like ```terminalAgent.yaml```) references these shared variables dynamically.

-**Developer & User-Friendly**:
-If this is a distributed package, your users can create their own ```personality.yaml``` and ```MyCustomAgent.yaml``` in a specified directory (or pass a path) without modifying source code.
-They can then run the system and immediately have a custom agent personality, behavior, and goals.

 ## Setting Up Your Agent